How to recycle your business waste

 Store waste in areas that can contain a leak or spill and are isolated from surface water drainage systems.

 Label containment areas or bins for different materials and activities.
-Consider using colour coding for quick identification, eg red for hazardous waste and green for glass.
+Consider using colour coding for quick identification, for example red for hazardous waste and green for glass.

 Do not mix any hazardous wastes with other waste or you will need to dispose of all of it as hazardous waste.